ably/ably-boomer/README.md

 Each Locust user will create a single subscription.

-No messages will be published to the channel - this will need to be done separately.
+No messages will be published to the channel - this will need to be performed separately.

 #### Personal

-A Personal type test will simulate a large number of channels, each with a small amount of subscribers.
+A Personal type test will simulate a large number of channels, each with a small number of subscribers.

-Each Locust user will create a new channel with some subscribers.
+Each Locust user will create a new channel with a randomly-generated name with a configurable number of subscriber connections for that channel.

-Messages will be published to the channel at a regular interval.
+The Ably-boomer user publishes messages to the channel periodically with a configurable interval.

 ### Test Configuration